- About 70% of people diagnosed with breast cancer will never have a recurrence.

 If you had a mastectomy and breast reconstruction, you might notice some lumps near the scar.
 These are caused by scar tissue or dead fat cells, and they’re harmless.

 If symptoms arise, your clinician can monitor you by performing a clinical breast exam.
 They may also order an additional screening, such as an MRI.
+An MRI has higher accuracy in screening for breast cancer.

 There are three areas where breast cancer might return.
 Your treatment options will vary depending on the type of recurrence you have.